The Gamblers

 Death and a devil are fighting over the gamblers.
 It seems to me that Death is trying to blow out the candle - whereas the devil is throwing flames to light the candle.

-In Holbein's great dance of death (to the right) Death is pushing the devil away - while the gambler to the right collects all the coins in the pool.
+In Holbein's great dance of death (to the left) Death is pushing the devil away - while the gambler to the right collects all the coins in the pool.

 The accompanying text goes: »We üch die morgen vff stondt nach zufolgen der trunckenheit / vnd zu drincken biß zu dem obent / das ir von dem wyn dempffen.«.